Job Post SEO: What You Need to Know

-With the content and structure of your job posts now valid, it’s time to decide how to post them in a search engine optimized way.
+With the content and structure of your job posts now valid, it’s time to decide how to post them in a search engine optimised way.

-Choosing the easy route can be as simple as utilizing the services of Monster or any other Google job board partner to post your ads.
+Choosing the easy route can be as simple as utilising the services of Monster or any other Google job board partner to post your ads.
 But to limit yourself to a job board is to miss out on leveraging your own website.
-Happily, you don’t need a degree in coding to optimize the posts on your own site.
-WordPress plugins like WP Job Manager and Jobs for WordPress make the optimization process incredibly simple – a process of filling in fields and clicking ‘post’.
+Happily, you don’t need a degree in coding to optimise the posts on your own site.
+WordPress plugins like WP Job Manager and Jobs for WordPress make the optimisation process incredibly simple – a process of filling in fields and clicking ‘post’.

 The drawback of the easy route is that it doesn’t offer the level of control that coding the entire thing yourself does.
 For the overwhelming majority of recruiters and employers, it offers more than enough control, however.

 Then there’s the hard way.
-If you’re confident in your organization’s ability to code, you may choose to exercise total control over your job post SEO by coding everything from the ground up.
-While difficult and time-consuming, this grants your organization total control in how your job posts are displayed by Google for Jobs.
+If you’re confident in your organisation’s ability to code, you may choose to exercise total control over your job post SEO by coding everything from the ground up.
+While difficult and time-consuming, this grants your organisation total control in how your job posts are displayed by Google for Jobs.

 What Google actually wants isn’t all that complicated.
 They want you to post valid jobs in a way that makes it easy for their bots to find the pertinent data and rank.
 Follow their guidelines, post real jobs, don’t try and fool Google, and you will be just fine.